-The new Small Business Technology Investment and Skills Boost announced in last year’s Budget is set to benefit small businesses by offering them tax incentives.
-This legislation has yet to be passed, but here are some facts you need to know about these proposed incentives before they come into effect!
+The new Small Business Technology Investment and Skills Boost is set to benefit small businesses by offering them tax incentives for investing in technology for their business.
+Here are some facts you need to know about the grant:

 What is a tax deduction?